Jaromír Jágr: Pittsburgh Penguins (1990–2001)

 Jágr was the first Czechoslovak player to be drafted by the NHL without having to defect to the West; his selection in the NHL draft came as the Iron Curtain fell.
 Because of this, after Jágr was selected by the Pittsburgh Penguins with the fifth overall pick in the 1990 NHL entry draft, he was able to relocate to North America from Czechoslovakia immediately.
 When he attended the draft in Vancouver, he was the first Czechoslovak player present at the NHL draft with his government's blessings.

 Jágr was a supporting player with the powerhouse Penguins that won back-to-back Stanley Cups in 1991 and 1992.
-He was one of the youngest players in NHL history, at age 20, to score a goal in the Stanley Cup Finals.
+He was one of the youngest players in NHL history, at age 20, to score a goal in the Stanley Cup Final.

 Before he had a clear grasp of the English language, Jágr could be heard reading the daily weather forecast on Pittsburgh radio station WDVE in his broken, thickly-accented English.
 He and teammate (and fellow countryman) Jiří Hrdina were promoted as the "Czechmates", a play on the term "checkmate" from chess.
 He also played Scrabble to increase his English vocabulary.
 Some Penguins fans realized that the letters in his first name could be scrambled to form the anagram "Mario Jr.", a reference to teammate Mario Lemieux.

 In the 1994–95 season, Jágr won his first Art Ross Trophy after finishing the regular season with the most points in the NHL; he tied Eric Lindros with 70 points but won based on his 32 goals to Lindros' 29.
 Jágr set a record for most points, 149, by a European-born player the following year.
 His 62 goals and 87 assists from that season still stand as career highs.
 His 1995–96 totals for assists and points stand as the records for right-wingers in those categories.
 After the 1997–98 season, Penguins captain Ron Francis signed with the Carolina Hurricanes, leaving Jágr the Penguins' captaincy.
 From 1997–98 to 2000–01, Jágr would win four straight NHL scoring titles.
 In 1999, he would win the Hart Memorial Trophy as the NHL's most valuable player, as well as the Lester B. Pearson Award.
 In 1998, he led the Czech Republic to a gold medal at the 1998 Winter Olympics.